Our Services

 Red light therapy for melasma and dark spots is a promising, low-risk option to fade pigmentation and improve skin quality.
 While more large-scale studies are needed, current evidence supports its use as part of a multi-modal treatment plan.
 Key takeaways:

-If you're experiencing persistent pigmentation issues and want personalized guidance, try Ubie's free AI-powered symptom checker for dark spots on skin to better understand your condition and determine next steps.
+If you're experiencing persistent pigmentation issues and want personalized guidance, use Ubie's free AI symptom checker to help identify what might be causing your dark spots and get recommendations on when you should see a healthcare provider.
 And remember, any new or worsening skin issue warrants a conversation with a healthcare professional.

 (References)